dickhardt/ietf-oauth-reciprocal/draft-ietf-oauth-reciprocal.md

 If party B does not provide a reciprocal parameter in the authorization response, the reciprocal scope will be a value previously preconfigured by party A and party B.

-# Reciprocal Authorization Flow
+## Reciprocal Authorization Flow

 The reciprocal authorization flow starts after the client (party A) has obtained an access token from the authorization server (party B) per {{RFC6749}} 4.1 Authorization Code Grant.

-## User Consent
+### User Consent
-Party A obtains consent from the user to grant Party B access to protected resources at party A. The consent represents the scopes party B had preconfigured at party A.
+Party A obtains consent from the user to grant Party B access to protected resources at party A. The consent represents the scopes requested by party B from party A per {{request}}.

-## Reciprocal Authorization Code
+### Reciprocal Authorization Code {#code}
 Party A generates an authorization code representing the access granted to party B by the user.
 Party A then makes a request to party B's token endpoint authenticating per {{RFC6749}} 2.3 and sending the following parameters using the "application/x-www-form-urlencoded" format per {{RFC6749}} Appendix B with a character encoding of UTF-8 in the HTTP request entity-body:

-   grant_type
+    grant_type REQUIRED
-         REQUIRED.
         Value MUST be set to "urn:ietf:params:oauth:grant-type:reciprocal".

-   code
+    code REQUIRED
-         REQUIRED.
-The authorization code generated by party A.
+        the authorization code generated by party A.

-   client_id
+    client_id REQUIRED
-         REQUIRED, party A'a client ID.
+        party A'a client ID.

-   access_token
+   access_token REQUIRED
-         REQUIRED, the access token obtained from Party B. Used to provide user context.
+        the access token obtained from Party B. Used by Party B to identify which user authorization is being requested.

 For example, the client makes the following HTTP request using TLS (with extra line breaks for display purposes only):

      POST /token HTTP/1.1
      Host: server.example.com
      Authorization: Basic ej4hsyfishwssjdusisdhkjsdksusdhjkjsdjk
      Content-Type: application/x-www-form-urlencoded

-     grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3reciprocal&code=hasdyubasdjahsbdkjbasd&client_id=example.com&access_token=sadadojsadlkjasdkljxxlkjdas
+     grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3reciprocal
+       &code=hasdyubasdjahsbdkjbasd
+       &client_id=example.com
+       &access_token=sadadojsadlkjasdkljxxlkjdas

 Party B MUST verify the authentication provided by Party A per {{RFC6749}} 2.3